BSD-DEV/DCS-CSAR/README.md

 Enhancements done:

-*IR light signal at 3km
+* IR light signal at 3km

-*Pilot Can be moved with Combined Arms
+* Pilot Can be moved with Combined Arms

-*Life raft if accident happens on water
+* Life raft if crash happens on water

-*Csar pickup even if pilot is dead.
+* Csar pickup even if pilot is dead.

 *   If helicopter lands, upto 500 mts away from downed pilot, this one will run to get in.
 Time is relative to the distance whe the extraction helicopter lands
 * Ground Unit Pickup - Any ground unit can pick up downed pilots (Combined arms)

 [![](http://img.youtube.com/vi/Q6cVd703-o8/0.jpg)](http://www.youtube.com/watch?v=Q6cVd703-o8 "BSD-CSAR")